mixpanel/docs/pages/docs/analysis/boards.md

 ![/Screen_Shot_2021-06-09_at_3.06.54_PM.png](/Screen_Shot_2021-06-09_at_3.06.54_PM.png)

 Check "Require Passcode" to enable password protection for the specific Public Link.
 The password will be shown only upon creation.
-If you forget passcode, you will need to provide a new password.
+If you forget the passcode, you will need to provide a new password.

 ![/Screen_Shot_2021-06-09_at_3.07.27_PM.png](/Screen_Shot_2021-06-09_at_3.07.27_PM.png)